How Much Does Twitch Take from Subs – Complete Guide (2025)

 Top-tier streamers keep 70% of the subscriptions, and Twitch takes 30%.

-Without further ado, let’s find out to become Twitch partner yourself and how much money the Twitch affiliate program can bring you.
+Without further ado, let’s discover how to become a Twitch partner and explore the potential earnings from the Twitch affiliate program.

 How Much Does Twitch Take From Subs?

-To answer the main question you came here for, we first have to get into how much do subscriptions even cost.
+To address the main question you came here for, we first need to explore how much subscriptions actually cost.

-To subscribe to someone on Twitch, you can choose to make monthly contributions of either $9.99 or $24.99, as these are two different subscription levels.
+To subscribe to someone on Twitch, you can choose to make monthly contributions of either $9.99 or $24.99, as these represent two different subscription levels.

-Twitch most usually takes half of that.
-So, whatever your subscribers choose to pay, Twitch will take 50% of that.
+Twitch typically takes half of that amount.
+Therefore, whatever your subscribers decide to pay, Twitch will retain 50% of it.

-There is a small number of streamers that get 70% of the subscriptions, and Twitch takes 30% from them, but this is very rare and reserved only to the top-tier ranking streamers.
+A small number of streamers receive 70% of the subscriptions, while Twitch takes 30% from them.
+However, this arrangement is very rare and is reserved exclusively for top-tier ranking streamers.

-There are many streamers that make money this way and who are constantly urging Twitch to change this policy.
+Many streamers earn money this way and are continually urging Twitch to change this policy.

-And there will be some changes from June 1, 2023.
+There will be some changes effective June 1, 2023.

-YouTube takes 30% of a streamer’s subscription revenue, and Facebook doesn’t take anything at all.
+YouTube takes 30% of a streamer’s subscription revenue, while Facebook takes nothing at all.

-As you can see by everything we’ve listed here, getting only 50% of your affiliate subscription revenue is definitely not enough to earn you a decent wage.
+As you can see from everything we’ve listed here, receiving only 50% of your affiliate subscription revenue is certainly insufficient to provide you with a decent wage.

 half of your Twitch earnings